getodk/docs/docs/central-entities.rst

 When you publish this Form, the new Entity List and new Entity Properties will be created for you automatically within the Project.
 You can learn more about authoring these kinds of Forms :ref:`in the sections below <central-entities-authoring>`.

 .. note::
-  In this version of Entities, a Submission must be approved before an Entity will be created from it.
-In future versions, you will be able to choose to create the Entity immediately when the server receives the Submission.
+  By default, Entities are created immediately when the server receives the Submission.
+If you want to require a review step before Entities are available for follow-up, you can configure this in each Entity List's :ref:`settings <central-entities-settings>`.

 To see this new Entity List and download data from it, visit the :guilabel:`Entities` tab on the Project page.